 Potentially, the change will affect nearly eight million people.
-Yet, only the first pilots of the system have started so far.

 What is the idea behind this?

-It is also a bid to simplify the system by merging a string of working-age benefits and tax credits into one single payment, called universal credit.
+The move is also a bid to simplify the system by merging a string of working-age benefits and tax credits into one single payment, called universal credit.

 This is supposed to reduce the amount of fraud and error that hits the benefits system amounting to billions of pounds a year.

 Six working-age benefits will be merged into one.

 So, those receiving income-based jobseeker's allowance, income-related employment and support allowance, income support, child tax credit, working tax credit and housing benefit will receive a single universal credit payment.

 This will mean big changes to the way those benefits are paid at the moment.

 Universal credit will be paid once a month, rather than fortnightly or weekly, and will go directly into a bank account.
 If both you and your partner each receive these benefits, then this will change to a single payment for the household.

 In addition, if you receive help in paying your rent at present, this money goes directly to your landlord.
 Under universal credit, you will receive the money as part of your benefit payment and you will then have to pay your landlord.